Differences Between Scholarships & Grants

 Scholarships and grants offer financial aid, but scholarships are usually merit-based, while grants are need-based.

 Scholarships are often awarded for academic achievements, extracurricular activities, or specific talents.
-On the other hand, grants typically consider a person’s financial situation.
+Grants, on the other hand, typically consider a person’s financial situation.

 Application Process Students may need to submit essays, transcripts, or letters of recommendation.
 Grants require demonstrating financial need through income statements or tax returns.